hmchou56/centra8/members.md

 *  The National Institute of Advanced Industrial Science and Technology (AIST), Japan
 *  Pacific Rim Applications and Grid Middleware Assembly [(PRAGMA)](http://www.pragma-grid.net/)

+<div id="Operations Committee"> </div>

+# Operations Committee - Members
+Operations Committee members consists of staff from the Partner organiztions and are nominated and approved by the Steering Committee.
+The role of the Operations Committee is to support the operational needs of CENTRA.

+**Current Operations Committee Members:**
+*  Vivian Haga (Chair), The National Institute of Advanced Industrial Science and Technology (AIST), Japan
+*  Andreia Passeos, The Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), Portugal
+*  Robert Ping, Indiana University, USA

 <div id="researchers"> </div>

 # Researchers